 Sixth and Seventh Centuries

 By the middle of the eighth century, the Lombards had taken over Byzantine Ravenna and the Pope was in need of protection.
-The Lombards were a threat to the Pope since many were still pagan and the majority of Christian Lombards were Arian Christians, not Catholic.
-The Church looked for help among another Germanic tribe known as the Franks, who were also Catholic Christians.
-The Pope bestowed upon the Carolingians the spiritual authority to overthrow their weak Merovingian rulers in exchange for protection from the Lombards.
+The Lombards were a threat to the Pope, since many of them were still pagan and the majority of Christian Lombards were Arians, hence considered heretics.
+The Church looked for help and found it in another Germanic tribe known as the Franks, who were fervent Catholic Christians.
+The Pope bestowed upon the Carolingians (one of the main Frankish families) the spiritual authority to overthrow the Merovingians (who were ruling the Franks at the time) in exchange for protection from the Lombards.

 Ninth and Tenth Centuries

-In 846 a Muslim force attacked Rome, even St. Peter’s Basilica was not spared from looting.
-In response to this attack, Pope Leo IV began the Leonine walls in Vatican City, completed in the year 853.
-After the Saracens occupied Bari in 852 Emperor Louis II, Adelchis of Benevento and the Byzantines announced a joint operation against Arabs in Southern Italy, succeeding in recapturing Bari, but Adelchis imprisoned Emperor Louis in a power play for independence.
-The Byzantines did make territorial gains in Southern Italy during this time, but were offset by the loss of Sicily by 902.
+The early years of the 9th century witnessed the conquest of Sicily by Muslim Arabs known as Aghlabids.
+The island was a Byzantine possession, but could not be heavily defended.
+The invaders took Palermo in 831, and eventually occupied the entire island.
+The Muslim threat, however, was not confined to Sicily: in 846 a Muslim force attacked Rome and even St. Peter’s Basilica was not spared from looting.
+In response to this attack, Pope Leo IV ordered the construction of the Leonine walls around Vatican City, completed in the year 853.
+After the Saracens occupied Bari in 852, Emperor Louis II, Adelchis of Benevento and the Byzantines announced a joint operation against the Arabs in Southern Italy, succeeding in recapturing Bari.
+In a power play for independence, Adelchis imprisoned Emperor Louis II, all while the Byzantines attempted to make some territorial gains in the region.
+Gains which were entirely offset by the definitive loss of Sicily in 902.